You do not need to know much about cheese to enjoy it. A few basics make the counter easier to read and help you spend better.

 Pick 3–5 cheeses from at least three different families:

 One soft cheese, one semi-hard cheese, and one hard or blue cheese is enough for a real plate.
-If you want a fourth, make it a wildcard you have never tried before.
-That simple structure gives contrast without turning the board into homework.
+If you want a fourth, make it something you have not tried before.

 The Accompaniments

 Keep the accompaniments simple and neutral.
-Bread or crackers should support the cheese rather than compete with it, fruit adds freshness and sweetness, nuts add crunch, and a small jar of honey gives you an easy win with hard or blue cheeses.
-Cured meat is optional, not mandatory.
+Bread or crackers should support the cheese rather than compete with it.
+Fruit adds freshness, nuts add crunch, and a small jar of honey works well with hard or blue cheeses.
+Cured meat is optional.

 Assembly